Embracing the Enemy: Conclusion

 \section{Conclusion}

-We provide a simple model that shows why a weak power broker may find it beneficial to fully endorse an enemy, especially within a stable organization.
-The reason is that the power broker prefers to embrace the enemy and thereby moderate his policy choices, rather than ensuring a close ally is selected more often.
-The principal gains from having around an enemy that challenges her friend, even if that implies some periods of worse policy decisions for the principal.
-Moderately biased principals gain the most in these relationships.
+We provide a theory of why a weak power broker may want to embrace her enemy: Moderating the enemy's policy choices is better than trying to ensure her friend is selected more often.
+Moreover, the principal gains from having an enemy that challenges her friend, even if that implies some periods of worse policy decisions for her.
+The principal's bias against the enemy affects both her benefits from these relationships and the role commitment plays in them.

-We show that the role of commitment differs crucially between principals with extreme biases and relatively balanced ones.
-For an extreme principal, commitment either plays no role, or nothing but the myopic optimum is implementable.
-Specifically, as the intrinsic value that agents attach to power decreases, the principals set of implementable outcomes suddenly collapses.
-Relatively balanced principals, instead, react more gradually if the intrinsic value of power changes.

-While we provide a complete characterization of the optimal contract if the principal has commitment power, we omit a characterization of the optimal no-commitment contract for moderately-biased principals.
-The main reason is a complicated interplay between the off-path contracts (the principal's and the friend's punishment contracts).
-These contracts are interdependent and need to be jointly determined.

-That interplay of the two punishments and their connection to the on-path contract make a full characterization cumbersome.
-However, the intuition is similar to that in the cases we cover.
-The friend is best punished by (i) a punishment phase in which the enemy receives full endorsement, asking only for limited concessions in return, followed by (ii) returning to the optimal on-path contract.
-The principal, on the other hand, is either punished by fully polarizing agents (as in \cref{Prop:centrism is commitment,prop:like commitment with b high enough,prop:gradual_decline}) or by colluding agents that both select a policy to the right of the principal's bliss point (as in \cref{prop:theta0nocommitment}).
-Overall, our intuition prevails: As long as the principal can credibly punish the friend by withdrawing endorsement for some time, embracing the enemy is optimal on the equilibrium path.

-We present a novel channel in dynamic relationships by which a power broker endorses her enemy, but there are several aspects of reality our model ignores.
-Among these are evolving preferences, the question of perfect monitoring of the principal's endorsement, and the potential role of asymmetric information.
+There are, naturally, several aspects of reality our model ignores.
+Among these are evolving preferences, the monitoring of the principal's endorsement, and the potential role of asymmetric information.
 We leave those to future research.